Bob McCullough (basketball)

-Robert ‘Bob’ McCullough is a former basketball player from New York.
+Robert McCullough is a former basketball player from New York.
 He was widely known as a streetball player at Rucker Park.
 McCullough and Fred Crawford started the Rucker Pro Tournament in honor of mentor Holcombe Rucker.

 Basketball

 McCullough attended Benedict College in South Carolina with Ernie Morris.
 In college, he averaged 36 points per game.
 This made him the second-highest scorer in the nation.
 He scored 2100 points in 3 years.

 In the 1965 NBA draft, the Cincinnati Royals took him in the 12th round (91st overall).
 He was cut to make room for Oscar Robertson.

 Post-basketball career

 McCullough later went on to earn further degrees and become a New York City guidance counselor and social worker.
 He studied for a Master of Science degree from Lehman College and studied additionally at New York University, Cornell University, and Hunter College.
 He serves as a staff member for Rucker Park.
 He founded a program called Each One Teach One, which was honored by Charles Rangel.